bahmutov/cypress-examples/docs/recipes/svg-loader.md

 Imagine we want to know when the SVG animation finishes.
 From the spec code we can listen to the `endEvent` event on the `animateTransform` element.
 By using a `cy.spy` and its assertion `have.called` we can automatically wait in our test.

+📺 Watch this recipe in the video [Wait For SVG Animate Transform End Event](https://youtu.be/vgP8X9ybc3E)

 <!-- fiddle SVG loader finishes its animation -->

 ```html hide